NHS = Normal hormone status LTS = Low testosterone status LES = Low estrogen status

 The American movie Harold and Maude tells the story of Harold, a young man, who is obsessed with death.
 His hobby is to attend the funeral of strangers.
 At one such occasion, he meets Maude, a 79-year-old eccentric, who shares Harold’s “mania”… A true constellation adventure!

 It has been clinically observed that people who suffer from depression usually commit suicide at a time when they come out of the depression (“Suicidal urges are particularly high after a depressed patient first enters therapy.
-It is particularly tragic, when a patient has gone through therapy and the depression substantially lifted, that they then kill themselves”, Understanding Thoughts of Suicide
+It is particularly tragic, when a patient has gone through therapy and the depression substantially lifted, that they then kill themselves”, Understanding Thoughts of Suicide, January 10, 2022) This also explains why antidepressants increase the risk of suicide.

-“The FDA requires “black box warnings” on all SSRIs stating explicitly that they double the suicide rates from two per 1,000 to four per 1,000 in children and adolescents” – Big Pharma, Antidepressants and Suicide
+’ on all SSRIs stating explicitly that they double the suicide rates from two per 1,000 to four per 1,000 in children and adolescents” (Big Pharma, Antidepressants and Suicide, June 10, 2018).

 The GNM approach is to